4ceed/4ceedframework/docs/domain_name.md

-Access 4CeeD through Domain Name
+How to: Access 4CeeD through Domain Name
 ====

 ## DNS setup